norcross/wp-bouncer/readme.txt

 * Settings page to choose where users are taken after being bounced.
 * Keep track of how many bounces there are and lock the account down if there are so many in a small time frame.

+= Support the Plugin Authors =
+If you like this, checkout Jason's work with Paid Memberships Pro (http://www.paidmembershipspro.com) and Andrew's work at Reaktiv Studios (http://reaktivstudios.com/).

 == Installation ==

 This section describes how to install the plugin and get it working.